-6. Cultural Backgrounds Journal.
-Each week, you will read at least two articles regarding the historical background of the Old Testament from the textbook and post a reflective journal entry for each that discusses how the reading helps you better understand the culture of the Old Testament and/or the assigned readings.
-Detailed instructions are posted in the Course Info section of Blackboard.

-7. Final Exam.
+- 6. Cultural Backgrounds Journal.
+Each week, you will read at least one article regarding the historical background of the New Testament from the textbook and post a reflective journal entry discussing how the reading helps you better understand the culture of the New Testament and/or the assigned readings.
+Details in Blackboard. - 7.
+Final Exam.
 The final exam is comprehensive.
 Questions will be multiple choice, true/false, matching, and short answer/fill in the blank.
 The exams will cover material from the video lectures and assigned readings.
 The exam is closed book, closed notes.
 It may be difficult if you do not study and prepare for it throughout the term.

-Note: The exam will be proctored (monitored).
+Note: The second exam will be proctored (monitored).
+The first exam is not proctored to give the student an idea of the exam expectations.
 The student is responsible to secure an approved proctor following WBUonline process.
-(WBU testing sites do not require WBUonline staff approval.)
-Online remote proctoring is an option, if time or location hinders other approved testing venues.
+(WBU testing sites do not require

+WBUonline staff approval.)
+Online remote proctoring is an option if time or location hinders other approved testing venues.

-Practice Quizzes: The exam may be hard if you do not take good notes and have strong study skills.
-Each week, however, practice questions will be posted on Blackboard for the upcoming exam.
-These questions are related to the actual questions that will be on the exam.
+Practice Quizzes: The final exam is difficult if you have not prepared through the course of the term.
+Each week, practice questions will be posted on Blackboard for the exam as soon as you complete the weekly graded exam.
+These questions are related to actual questions that will be on the exam.
 (The content is the same, although the question itself may appear in a different form on the exam.)
 Practice quizzes are not graded.
 They are only for personal preparation for exams.
 (The quizzes are visible in the grade center and may show a "grade" after you take them, but these grades are visible only so you can see your answers and level of success on the practice quiz.)
-The practice quizzes are provided to help you prepare for the exam.
-Students who utilize practice quizzes on an ongoing, weekly basis frequently report these significantly help their exam score!
-If students do not know the answer to a practice question, they have the benefit to "fast-forward" a video lecture to the precise section to re-listen and correct their notes for exam preparation.
-(Face-to-face students do not have this opportunity, so please utilize it.)
+The practice quizzes are provided to prepare students for the exam, like a personal tutor.
+Students can take the practice quizzes as often as they wish.
+Students who utilize practice quizzes on a weekly basis see significant improvement in exam score!
+If students do not know the answer to a practice question, they can find it by opening the corresponding lecture and reviewing it.